 The breadth, depth and interconnectedness of the automotive supply chain make it challenging to effectively manage business and sustainability issues.
 Respecting human rights and environmental issues in the supply chain is ultimately our suppliers’ responsibility.
 As customers, however, we play an active role in supplier development and have adopted various means to clearly communicate our expectations to our suppliers.

-We operate from a number of sites which are based throughout the United Kingdom and typically our customers are businesses in the following channels and sectors:
+We operate from a number of sites which are based throughout the United Kingdom and Europe, typically our customers are businesses in the following channels and sectors:

 - Fast Fit